markshivers/knightMoves/README.md

 * `./gradlew run --args='--board_size 100,100 --source 0,0 --dest 45,99'`
 * If you would like to make the chess board an infinite size use negative numbers for both the width and height
   * `./gradlew run --args='--board_size -1,-1 --source 0,0 --dest 45,99'`
-  * The infinite board still has a limit in the bottom left of 0,0
+  * The infinite board still has a limit in the bottom left of 0,0 so x and y cannot be negative

 ## Run Tests
 * `./gradlew test`